gitsindonesia/ui-component/docs/guide/customization.md

 ## Brand Colors

-There are 6 named colors which come with its own shade from 50 to 900 like tailwind.
+GITS UI includes 6 named colors with shades ranging from 50 to 900, similar to Tailwind CSS.
+These colors are:

 - primary
 - secondary